About this Program

 - 1

-Select a course beyond MAP 2302.
+Select courses beyond MAP 2302.
 Certain computer science courses may substitute for the math elective.

 Critical Tracking records each student’s progress in courses that are required for progress toward each major.
 Please note the critical-tracking requirements below on a per-semester basis.